 A lead of around 120cm is ideal.
 This allows for close control without the lead being too long.

 Are head collars cruel?

-Ultimately, they are only as good as the person on the other end of the lead.
-When walking your dog, only a gentle ‘pressure & release’ action should be required if your dog pulls.
+Ultimately, they are only as good as the person on the other end of the lead and the time they put in to training their dog.
+When walking, only a gentle ‘pressure & release’ action should be required if your dog pulls.